The MLIS program at SJSU is very practical. I came to the job market with usable skills. – MLIS graduate

 As an MLIS student at the SJSU School of Information, you have a lot of choice in your course selection and in the networking opportunities available to you.
 You have the opportunity to build skills that are useful in many different organizations and environments, and for both physical and virtual client groups.

-The Career Pathways described here are provided solely for advising purposes.
+The career pathways described here are provided solely for advising purposes.
 No special designations appear on your transcript or diploma.
-All students get an MLIS degree.
+All students earn an MLIS degree.

-We offer the following Career Pathways for your consideration.
-Please note that this is only a partial list of the kinds of career directions you can follow with an MLIS.
+The SJSU School of Information offers the following career pathways for your consideration.
+Please note that this is only a partial list of the diverse career directions you can follow with an MLIS degree.